 - Disagreement over policy conditional on aims should not mean that you think that people you disagree with are not well motivated.
 But regrettably, it often does.

 - The presence of real differences is no bar to liking another person or group.
 Nor does a lack of real differences come in the way of disliking another person or group.
-History of racial and ethnic hatred will attest to the point.
+The history of racial and ethnic hatred will attest to the point.
 In fact, why small differences often serve as durable justifications for hatred is one of the oldest and deepest questions in all of social science.
 (Paraphrasing from Affectively Polarized?.)
 Evidence on the point:

 - Sort of sorted but definitely polarized

-- Assume partisan identity is slow moving as Green, Palmquist, and Schickler (2002) among others show.
+- Assume partisan identity is slow-moving as Green, Palmquist, and Schickler (2002) among others show.
 And then add to it the fact people still like their ‘own’ party a fair bit—thermometer ratings are a toasty 80 and haven’t budged.
 See the original paper.

 - People like ideologically extreme elites of the party they identify with a fair bit (see here).